 MONDAY, FEBRUARY 27-Melody Moments brought to you through NBC-WENR at 8:30 p. m.
-Selections from "Prince of Pilsen," "On the Road to Mandalay," "Syncopation," "Swanee," "Young and Healthy," "Deen River," "Minute" and exceptls from the "Deep River," "Minuet" and excerpts from the
+Selections from "Prince of Pilsen," "On the Road to Mandalay," "Syncopation," "Swanee," "Young and Healthy," "Deep River," "Minuet" and excerpts from the "Firefly."

-Voice of Firestone with Richard Crooks, tenor and orchestra presented by NBC-WMAQ at 7:30 p. m.
-"Ave Maria," "By the Waters of Minnetonka," "Out of the Dusk," "Do You Know My Garden," and "M'Appri," from "Martha
+Voice of Firestone with Richard Crooks, tenor and or-chestra presented by NBC-WMAQ at 7:30 p. m.
+"Ave Maria," "By the Waters of Minnetonka," "Out of the Dusk," "Do You Know My Garden," and "M'Appri," from "Martha.

 TUESDAY, FEBRUARY 28-Blackstone Plantation with Julia Sanderson and Frank Crumit as soloists and orchestra.
 On NBC-WTAM at 7 p. m.

 Willard Robison and his Deep River Orchestra over NBC-WENR at 7:30 p. m.
-WEDNESDAY, MARCH I-Woodbury Program featuring Morton Dournay and Depart Novi Program featuring
+WEDNESDAY, MARCH 1-Woodbury Program featuring

-Morton Downey and Donald Novis, Program 'Esturing Morton Downey and Donald Novis, Program: 'Some Day I'll Find You," selections from "Bittersweet," 'King's Horses,' 'What Is This Thing Called Love?," 'Quieremo Mucho," "You're Blase," 'Limehouse Blues," and "Bells of St. Mary" at 8:30 p. m. over
+Morton Downey and Donald Novis.
+Program: "Some Day I'll Find You," selections from "Bittersweet," "King's Horses," "What Is This Thing Called Love?," "Quieremo Mucho," "You're Blase," "Limehouse Blues," and "Bells of St. Mary" at 8:30 p. m. over NBC-WENR.

-Symphony Concert with Sandor Harmati as guest con-ductor on NBC-WTAM at 8 p. m.
+Symphony Concert with Sandor Harmati as guest conductor on NBC-WTAM at 8 p. m.